 Logos Academy – experiencing delays.

-York College of Pennsylvania – Knowledge Park – Demolishing to begin in the near future at which time a press release will go out.
+York College of Pennsylvania – Knowledge Park – Demolition to begin in the near future at which time a press release will go out.

-Windsor House – Habitat has fallen through with the plans Windsor borough wanted to accomplish.
-It is being considered to put up for sale.
+74 W Main, Windsor Borough – This is the property that was purchased at the 2019 County Judicial Sale at the request of the Borough.
+Borough Council has been working for the last year to determine the best rehabilitation path and was hopeful for a partnership with Habitat for Humanity.
+Habitat is unable to work along with the Borough at this time.
+It is being considered to put up for sale to be redeveloped privately.

 Judicial Sale – would normally occur in June is going to be pushed back to possibly July.
 Kim will keep the Board up-to-date.